microcosm/cookbook-sc/README.md

 ## What is this repo?

 This repo is designed to help you learn **synthesizer fundamentals** at the same time as learning **SuperCollider**.
-All the figures from the fundamental chapters of **Welsh's Synthesizer Cookbook** are sketched out as code examples with labels, so you can easily cross-reference.
+Inside you will find runnable code examples for all the figures from the foundational synthesis chapters of **Welsh's Synthesizer Cookbook**.

+The code is labelled with figure numbers and explanatory notes to make it easy to cross-reference, and to hear how the figures sound in the SuperCollider synthesis environment.

 - Note: Newbies check out the section below:
 **I'm new to computer music, what should I do?**